Abhinandan-Kushwaha/react-native-gifted-charts/docs/LineChart/LineChartProps.md

 If a value is nullish, we look at the previous and next numeric values.

 1. If we have both, we find the slope between them and compute the missing values.
 2. If we don't have any numeric values ahead, but we have numeric values in the previous section, we find the slope between the last two numeric values in the previous section and compute the remaining values.
+This will not work if `extrapolateMissingValues` is set to false.
 3. If we don't have any numeric values in the previous section, but we have numeric values ahead, we find the slope between the next two numeric values in the ahead section and compute the remaining values.
+This will not work if `extrapolateMissingValues` is set to false.

 ---